Where the Crawdads Sing (film)

-Where the Crawdads Sing is a 2022 American mystery drama film based on the 2018 novel of the same name by Delia Owens.
-It was directed by Olivia Newman from a screenplay by Lucy Alibar, and was produced by Reese Witherspoon and Lauren Neustadter.
-Daisy Edgar-Jones leads the cast featuring Taylor John Smith, Harris Dickinson, Michael Hyatt, Sterling Macer Jr., Jojo Regina, Garret Dillahunt, Ahna O'Reilly, and David Strathairn.
-The story follows an abandoned yet defiant girl, Kya, who raises herself to adulthood in a North Carolina marshland, becoming a naturalist in the process.
+Where the Crawdads Sing is a 2022 American mystery drama film directed by Olivia Newman and written by Lucy Alibar, based on the 2018 novel by Delia Owens.
+The film stars Daisy Edgar-Jones, Taylor John Smith, Harris Dickinson, Michael Hyatt, Sterling Macer Jr., Jojo Regina, Garret Dillahunt, Ahna O'Reilly, and David Strathairn.
+The story follows Kya, an abandoned yet defiant girl, who raises herself to adulthood in a North Carolina marshland, becoming a naturalist in the process.
 When the town's hotshot is found dead, she is the prime suspect and is tried for murder.

+Mychael Danna composed the film's soundtrack, which includes the original song "Carolina" by Taylor Swift.
+The song won an MTV Movie & TV Award and was nominated for various other accolades, including a Critics' Choice Award, a Golden Globe, a Grammy, and a Satellite Award.

-The film was released in the United States on July 15, 2022, by Sony Pictures Releasing under Columbia Pictures.
-It received generally mixed reviews from critics, who praised Edgar-Jones's performance and the cinematography, but found the film's overall tone incoherent.
-Audience reception was more positive and the film became a box office success, grossing $140 million worldwide on a $24 million budget.
-Canadian composer Mychael Danna composed the film's soundtrack, which includes the original song "Carolina" by American singer-songwriter Taylor Swift that has been nominated for various accolades such as a Critics' Choice Award, a Golden Globe Award, a Grammy Award, and a Satellite Award.
+Where the Crawdads Sing was released in the United States on July 15, 2022, by Sony Pictures Releasing.
+The film received mixed reviews from critics, who praised Edgar-Jones's performance but found the film's overall tone incoherent.
+The film was a box office success, grossing $144.3 million against a $24 million budget.